 N.B.
-Unless the HCPC ask for information from us or they apply for an interim order (which prevents the registrant from practising) they have no responsibility to inform us that one of our employees is being investigated.
+Unless Social Work England ask for information from us or they apply for an interim order (which prevents the registrant from practising) they have no responsibility to inform us that one of our employees is being investigated.
 They must however, inform HCC once they have determined there is a case to answer.

 Other employees of HCC, may also be approached to supply witness statements and be asked to come to the hearing to give evidence.
-The HCPC has the power to summons this information/attendance if they deem necessary.
+Social Work England has the power to summons this information/attendance if they deem necessary.

 Where can my employee go for support and information?